We will put the most common support questions here on this page as they come in.

 To rename a project, go to the page that shows your project names, and tap “Manage” in the top right corner, then select the project you want to rename.

 Q. “Do I need a live data connection to run ShotList?”

 No, as ShotList stores data locally on your device, you won’t need a data connection to view or edit your project.

 You will only require a data connection to email out schedule updates, or to backup or exchange information with colleagues using the DropBox feature.

-To keep data use to a minimum, we reduce the resolution of all storyboard images stored in MailShot to match your device resolution, and only send or download images that have changed since your last exchange with Dropbox.
+To keep mobile data use to a minimum, we reduce the resolution of all storyboard images stored in MailShot to match your device resolution, and we only send or download images that have changed since your last exchange with Dropbox.

 Q. “I need to shoot some of my shots at fixed times.
 How could I see those times on the stripboard?”

-This isn’t a feature, but as this idea was useful to one of our users we are including it here in case it is helpful to others.
+As this idea was useful to one of our users, we are including it here in case it is helpful to others.

 If you want to be able to see a critical start time, especially for planning purposes, add it to the Description field (e.g. “12:15 Barney ties Fred up with twine”) and it will be clearly visible on the stripboard as you shuffle your other scenes around it.